Adjusting to College Life: Empty-Nesters’ Guide to Reliving the Glory Days

 A smooth transition to college is not just about the college student.
 Adjusting to college life can also be challenging for the parents.
 On one hand our hearts break to pieces as we leave our ‘little one’ all alone in a strange new world; on the other?
 Who doesn’t want to relive their glory days of college?

 Empty Nest Syndrome is real.
 As parents, our role changes, some of us get lost in that transition.
 The next chapter of the new student’s life is fairly well-defined, ours is not as clear.
 But you are not alone.
 A simple Google search shows just how many parents share your predicament.
 You’ll also find some good resources.
-And Focus Collegiate’s Parent Support and Program Development Consultant, Leslie O’Brien, can help.
+And Focus Collegiate’s Parent Coaching Consultant, Mary Hickey, can help.
 She has more than twenty years of experience working in therapeutic and transitional programs for adolescents, young adults, and families; she knows that a student’s transition to independence can be challenging for the whole family.

 “It’s not the end of parenting; it’s a shift…Think of it as the shift from active parenting to mentoring.
 They still need you.”

 Communication and support are two main areas where parents can become better mentors.

 Communication can be tricky.
 Colleges do not share as much information as high schools do.
 And like their schools, some colleges students do not share much information.
 They notoriously eschew email; and too many texts can be disruptive to them and to you.
 Consider a group text with the whole family – while it won’t replace conversations around the dinner table, it can create a new and healthy habit that will benefit you and your student.
 Choose a communication style and time that everyone agrees upon – put it in your calendar.
 It can become an excellent routine that contributes to the structure of student (and home) life.

 Focus Collegiate parents also get the benefit of regular communication regarding their student’s academic, emotional, social, and physical well-being.